Talking in tongues – culture, language and global digital marketing

 The experience users have on your website has a profound effect on engagement levels and conversion rate.
 Understanding how a website’s functionality serves your target market is key to delivering a holistic and positive user journey.

 Take a market like China.
 Have you viewed a Chinese website and thought it looked a bit messy?
 Consider Sina’s homepage, one of China’s biggest news portals.
 The page you see below scrolls down almost eight times over and features heavy use of content, as well as flashing and revolving imagery.

 Now, let’s compare this to UK best practice by analysing the BBC’s homepage.
 Here, 90% of the content is above the fold, a large image consumes the majority of the page and only a small amount of supporting content is linking from the homepage.

 This is a classic example of how different cultures view coverage on a website; the English prefer above the fold content with multiple links directed to specific pages, while in China preferences are different.
 Chinese users generally do not want to jump from page to page on a website but are happy to scroll down a long page to find their specific interest.
-Moreover, the Chinese are not deterred by numerous on page activities – which are often active and vibrant – opposed to the UK’s simplistic form.
+Moreover, the Chinese are not deterred by numerous on-page activities – which are often active and vibrant – opposed to the UK’s simplistic form.

 As you can see, applying Western best practice to the East would have a very different impact on consumer engagement levels.
 Diversifying strategy and embracing cultural differences leads to far better results, increasing consumer retention, SERPs and revenue.
 Develop bespoke online strategies per market – find an opportunity to beat existing competition and increase performance globally.
-The simple fact is most organisations don’t go to these lengths required, leaving fantastic scope to gain market share and traction.
+The simple fact is most organisations don’t go to the lengths required, leaving a fantastic scope to gain market share and traction.
 Remember, the key to localising online channels is understanding cultural differences.
 If you haven’t grasped this within your strategy, campaign performance will possibly underperform and fail to benefit from ROI.